IceFireCode/SmellyRover/NOTES.md

 ## 🍅 Pomodoro 4

 [x] use enum in executeCommands
 [x] oops, improve getCommandFromString
-[ ] think what is better: move away from Position class or move behaviour there?
 [x] create function to update direction
-[x] oops, Position is not using the Direction enum yet [x] create helper functions for moving to a Direction [ ] create helper functions for turning given a Direction
+[x] oops, Position is not using the Direction enum yet [x] create helper functions for moving to a Direction

 ## 🍅 Pomodoro 5

-[ ]
+[ ] create helper functions for turning given a Direction [ ] get rid of else cases in executeSingleCommand
+[ ] think what is better: move away from Position class or move behaviour there?

 ## 🍅 Pomodoro 6